Free Crossover Cognitive Aptitude Test [CCAT] Practice Guide 2026

 Practice in the same manner as you would take the actual test

 Go through your CCAT practice tests while emulating the real test as closely as you can.
-For instance, don't use a calculator, since using a calculator or any other external device during the CCAT test is forbidden.
+For instance, don't use a calculator since using a calculator or any other external device during the CCAT test is forbidden.
 However, some scratch paper and a pen or a pencil are allowed.

 Don’t leave any questions for later

 Remember, on the actual CCAT, you are not permitted to go back to previous questions.
+If a question is taking you too long, it is better to guess and move on than to keep wasting time on that question.

-Work super-fast in the beginning and slow down later.
+Work super-fast in the beginning and slow down later

 The questions on the CCAT test increase in difficulty throughout the test.
 The first questions should not take long to solve.